 This feature of non-excludability means that users can enjoy the benefits from a public good even if they do not pay for it.
 Therefore, consumers have no incentive to pay.
 Knowing that they do not have to pay to enjoy the consumption of the good, consumers will conceal their demand from the producers and not pay for its consumption.
 In other words, they want to take a "free ride".
 This is known as the free-rider problem.

-Not being able to charge a price for this public good and hence make any profits from it, the profit-maximising producers will not produce/provide this good.
+Not being able to charge a price for this public good and hence make any profits from it, the profitmaximising producers will not produce/provide this good.
+Therefore, there is complete market failure.